openbaton/docs/docs/dummy-NSR.md

 # Tutorial: Dummy Network Service Record
 -----------------------------------------

 This tutorial explains how to deploy a Network Service Record composed by Dummy VNFs.
 It is typically used for testing that the installation of the NFVO went fine.
-This tutorial makes use of:

 ## Requirements